Skip to content

 CLI (CovLoupe::CoverageCLI)

-• Builds on Ruby’s OptionParser, with global options such as --resultset, --staleness, -fJ, and --source modes.
+• Builds on Ruby’s OptionParser, with global options such as --resultset, --raise-on-stale, -fJ, and --source modes.

 • Subcommands (list, summary, raw, uncovered, detailed, version) translate to calls on CoverageModel.